 The haori is a kimono-style jacket that is traditionally worn over a kosode.
 It’s shorter in length, falling to the hip or thigh, and does not close, but is worn open by a string that connects the lapels.
 Haori, much like traditional kimono, were first only worn by the warrior caste.
 Sleeveless haori were initially part of the garments worn over warrior’s armor.
 During the economic boom of the Edo period, the middle class was able to afford pieces like kimono and haori, and soon it became an everyday item of clothing for all.
 Only men were wearing haori until the early 1800s.
 At this point, the geisha in Tokyo added haori to their style, wearing them over the kimono.
 This was the first time women donned these pieces and by the 1930s it became so popular that the haori was a common sight for both men and women to be wearing.

 Traditional Japanese haori have deep, kimono sleeves and are a layering piece.
 As haori became more popular with the middle class, there were still strict rules against ostentatious displays of wealth, so the inner lining would have beautiful and intricate designs that would stay hidden.
 While haori are not worn with a traditional obi, or kimono belt, they are usually loosely fastened with small ties or cinched with a sash.
 These sashes can be beautifully knotted and looped to bring an extra detail to the haori.
 For Tiffany and Renee, these details were the basis in thinking about how to bring modern the kimono-style jacket to life.
 Our Peony & Butterfly Kimono Jacket is perfect to layer over a blouse or even a chunky sweater as the weather gets cooler.
 We brought out one of our most popular designs, the delicate peonies and the whimsical butterflies, to bring out a modern flair.
-And this kimono jacket looks beautiful with its sash loosely tied around your waist, or open for a beautiful drape and swing.
+And this kimono coat looks beautiful with its sash loosely tied around your waist, or open for a beautiful drape and swing.

 We suggest grabbing your kimono jacket this fall to heighten your wardrobe and bring a magical quality to autumn trends.
 Fall weather becomes increasingly unpredictable from year to year, but this kimono jacket is an easy staple to rely on.
 With a flowing, soft, charmeuse blend, this kimono-style jacket can be easily layered with a monochromatic outfit underneath to make a beautiful statement.
 Or, dress up a formal event by pairing this lightweight layer with a dress as you head out on the town.
 Bring your short black kimono jacket along for brunch with friends and, as the day to night transitions, you can be confident in reaching for this piece — one you can rely on for a beautiful accent to any time outfit.
-Or tie this kimono jacket with its sash and make it into a blouse that stands on it own.
+Or tie this short kimono jacket with its sash and make it into a blouse that stands on it own.

 We hope you’re just as inspired by our newest kimono jacket as we are.
 The history of kimono and their accompanying pieces is rich.
 Whether from China or Japan, kimono fabric and designs through historic eras has trended forward alongside the economic gains of a growing middle class, equality in fashion for men and women, and so much more.
 This beautiful history has served as inspiration as we’ve created a kimono jacket for the modern woman.
-Whether you pair this jacket with jeans and clogs for an easy, breezy feel as you pick up and drop off your kids at school, or drape it over your shoulders as you attend a fall wedding where you need a light layer to stay warm, this kimono jacket is an exciting piece that you’ll find a million and one ways to style.
+Whether you pair this jacket with jeans and clogs for an easy, breezy feel as you pick up and drop off your kids at school, or drape it over your shoulders as you attend a fall wedding where you need a light layer to stay warm, this modern kimono jacket is an exciting piece that you’ll find a million and one ways to style.

 And we want to see the way you style it!
-We love to see our customers wearing their kimono robes and kimono jackets out in the world or lounging at home, so tag us @kimandono_ and #swaythisway so we can fall in love with your unique look and celebrate you!
+We love to see our customers wearing their kimono robes and short kimono jackets out in the world or lounging at home, so tag us @kimandono_ and #swaythisway so we can fall in love with your unique look and celebrate you!